 With society geared around an early start, it makes sense to get to bed at an early hour, rise early and seize the day.

 Research suggests that morning people hold all the important cards.
 They’re more likely to get better grades in school, get into better colleges and consequently this will lead fo better job opportunities.
+Taking a nap at work is even believed to improve your levels of productivity!

 Win at life by hitting the pillow early.